TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 3/4) AVDASI-3/1) Aircraft Performance & Propellers/2) Propellers & Ducted Fans/0) Revision Resources/4) Propeller Re-Design.md

 - Complex pitch change mechanism

 ### Propeller Moment
-This is the moment created about the centre of the propeller due to aerodynamic forces
+This is the moment created about the centre of the propeller due to its rotation.
+As the propeller spins, centrifugal force acts on the "discrete masses" comprising the propeller blade and pulls them outwards from the hub.
 ![[Pasted image 20260228181139.png|centre|500]]
+Because the blade is tilted, these centrifugal forces don't pull in line with each other, they act as a couple and therefore generate a moment (the propeller moment).
+This effectively makes the propeller want to "flatten" its pitch.